There is a way that appears to be right, but in the end, it leads to death. Proverbs 14:12 NIV

 Are you 100% certain that the way you think, your actions, your habits, and the things that you consider essential are in sync with the Word of God?

 Often it is our desires or our emotions that lead us into a life of sinfulness because we have become accustomed to pursuing worldly pleasures.
 For those who possess misaligned habits that cause them to have double standards and live a life of compromise, God designates them as “Lukewarm.”

 But since you are like lukewarm water, neither hot nor cold, I will spit you out of my mouth!
 Revelation 3:16 NLT

-Let’s focus on a real-life situation: the movie that we have selected to watch has peaked our interest, as we begin to concentrate on the plot, we are feeling good that we have made the right choice; however, when the movie is at the halfway point, the dialogue begins to include “soft profanities,” what decision do we make?
+Let’s focus on a real-life situation: the movie that we have selected to watch has piqued our interest, as we begin to concentrate on the plot, we are feeling good that we have made the right choice; however, when the movie is at the halfway point, the dialogue begins to include “soft profanities,” what decision do we make?

 We have reached the crossroads of vital decision-making!
-Satan is anxiously waiting: Do we overlook the profane words and continue to watch or do we immediately turn the program off and search for something else?
+Satan is anxiously waiting: Do we overlook the profane words and continue to watch, or do we immediately turn the program off and search for something else?

 The Apostle Paul expressed the dilemma of humanity:

 I don’t really understand myself, for I want to do what is right, but I don’t do it.
 Instead, I do what I hate.
 Romans 7:15 NLT

 Even so, God has the emergency rescue plan and is ready to activate it immediately, and every time we are at the Crossroads in our lives.
 We must take action: All it takes is a humble spirit and a contrite heart to call on God in prayer when we face the challenge of doing what is right-standards determined by God.